Aquatic-Symbiosis-Genomics-Project/curation_tool/README.md

 shards build
 ```

 - You can also get binaries compiled using Github Actions from the [Release](https://github.com/Aquatic-Symbiosis-Genomics-Project/curation_tool/releases) page.
-They are statically compiled.
+They are statically linked.

 ## Usage